-In general, ASE recommends a comprehensive 2D echo for the evaluation of patient conditions, particularly if there has been no prior echocardiographic evaluation, if there has been a long interval since the prior study, or if there are new symptoms or signs.
-However, focused protocols for select indications and limited exams for follow-up studies may still be considered, particularly in patients with higher risk for COVID-19 illness.
-Focused or limited protocols allow necessary imaging acquisition while limiting contact between sonographer and patient, and promoting general safety.
-This balance between the completeness of data, and provider safety should be considered for every protocol.
-A comprehensive discussion of the limited echocardiographic examination has been published in a previous ASE guideline.[3]
-Point-of-care protocols in the COVID-19 setting have also been discussed in a recent guideline.[4]
+In general, the ASE recommends comprehensive two-dimensional echocardiography for the evaluation of patient conditions, particularly if there has been no prior echocardiographic evaluation, if there has been a long interval since the previous study, or if there are new symptoms or signs.
+However, focused protocols for select indications and limited examinations for follow-up studies may still be considered, particularly in patients with higher risk for COVID-19 illness.
+Focused or limited protocols allow necessary imaging acquisition while limiting contact between sonographer and patient and promoting general safety.
+This balance between the completeness of data and provider safety should be considered for every protocol.
+A comprehensive discussion of the limited echocardiographic examination has been published in a previous ASE guideline.3 Point-of-care protocols in the COVID-19 setting have also been discussed in a recent guideline.4

-Sanitization protocols
+Sanitization Protocols

-Common areas such as waiting rooms and door handles should be regularly sanitized by cleaning staff.
-If possible, non-cloth based seating material is preferred to facilitate sanitization.
+Common areas such as waiting rooms and door handles should be regularly sanitized by cleaning staff members.
+If possible, non-clothbased seating material is preferred to facilitate sanitization.